MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-quantization.md

 - `rescoringOptions` are a collection of properties used to offset lossy compression by rescoring query results using the original full-precision vectors that exist prior to quantization.
 For rescoring to work, you must have the vector instance that provides this content.
 Setting `rescoreStorageMethod` to `discardOriginals` prevents you from using `enableRescoring` or `defaultOversampling`.
 For more information about vector storage, see [Eliminate optional vector instances from storage](vector-search-how-to-storage-options.md).

-- `"enableRescoring": "preserveOriginals"` is the API equivalent of `"rerankWithOriginalVectors": true`.
+- `"rescoreStorageMethod": "preserveOriginals"` is the API equivalent of `"rerankWithOriginalVectors": true`.
 Rescoring vector search results with the original full-precision vectors can result in adjustments to search score and rankings, promoting the more relevant matches as determined by the rescoring step.

 - `defaultOversampling` considers a broader set of potential results to offset the reduction in information from quantization.
 The formula for potential results consists of the `k` in the query, with an oversampling multiplier.
 For example, if the query specifies a `k` of 5, and oversampling is 20, then the query effectively requests 100 documents for use in reranking, using the original uncompressed vector for that purpose.
 Only the top `k` reranked results are returned.
 This property is optional.
 Default is 4.